supaorg/supa/docs/dev/project-structure.md

 We have a package.json in the root of our repository that unites our packages in the npm workspace.
 We run `npm install`, `npm run dev` and `npm build` from the root.

-This should be enough to start with the project from scratch:
+This should be enough to get started after cloning the repository:
 `npm install && npm run dev`

 ## Packages